wasi-shah/Docker-AKS/Ingress Service and Ingress Controller + AGIC/Custom Domain Routing/Readme.md

 > **Go to Overview -> Make a note of **Client ID"**

 ### Associate MSI in AKS Cluster VMSS
+> [!important]
+> Any pod deployment into the VMSS can not access the DNS zone and update dns entries.
 * Go to All Services -> Virtual Machine Scale Sets (VMSS) -> Open demo related VMSS (aks-agentpool-27193923-vmss)
 * Go to Security -> Identity -> User assigned -> Add -> **aks-externaldns-access-to-dnszones**

 ## Step 6: Create ExternalDNS required files